Draft itinerary and costs for 50th anniversary program in Indochina

 04:00pm Meeting at Dong A (private) University

-Friday, April 25, 2025: DA NANG - MY LAI - HOI AN - DA NANG
+Friday, April 25: DA NANG – QUANG NGAI (MY LAI) - HOI AN - DA NANG

-07:30am Travel by bus to My Lai, Quang Ngai by bus
+07:30am Travel by bus to Quang Ngai (My Lai) by bus

 Visit Son My Village - war legacies (mass atrocity) in Quang Ngai